 4. Emergency Brake Lever

-A drum braking system contains an emergency brake which is comprised of a lever and cable.
-When you pull the lever up, it causes the brake shoes to move away and keep the vehicle completely idle.
+A drum braking system contains an emergency/parking brake which is comprised of a lever and cable.
+When the driver pulls the lever up, it causes the brake shoes to move away and keep the vehicle completely idle.

 5. Brake Cable